LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 The widget controller has access to a set of injectable widget services, which are described in detail in the [manual on widget services](./widget_services.md).

 When using the integration technology `"angular"`, these are passed as AngularJS controller injections, along with the AngularJS `$scope`.
-The LaxarJS angular adapter puts some additional properties on the scope that simplify writing templates and controller logic:
+The LaxarJS [angular adapter](https://laxarjs.org/docs/laxar-angular-adapter-v2-latest/) puts some additional properties on the scope that simplify writing templates and controller logic:

-* `$scope.features`
+- `$scope.features`

   An alias to the `axFeatures` widget service injection, useful for (one-time) template bindings.

-* `$scope.eventBus`
+- `$scope.eventBus`

   An alias to the `axEventBus` widget service injection, for publish/subscribe interaction.

-* `$scope.widget.id`
+- `$scope.widget.id`
   A unique identifier for this widget within the page.
   You can use it to generate unique DOM IDs, for example to connect `label` and `input` elements in an HTML form.

+In other integration technologies, an object with these helpers is made available through the `axContext` injection.